Q. Can someone really make changes to substance use, problem gambling, or other behaviours?

 A. You are not alone.
 There are many people who have had problems or who will in the future.
 There are role models in the community that you may never realize.
-Substance use and problems with gambling exist around us in the community.
+Substance use, problem gambling, and other behavioural concerns exist around us in the community.
 Anyone can develop a problem so it’s important that you not think that you are alone, or that you are different from others.
 There are lots of people out there who can talk at meetings like A.A. or in groups in treatment centres at ADSTV.

 Q. Can I do this later?